 When life gives you lemons, you trade them for coffee.
-Afterwards, scroll down to the bottom of this post and make my chocolate coffee cupcakes.
-It should be a basic rule of thumb in our everyday lives, in my opinion.
+Oh yeah, and afterwards, scroll down to the bottom of this post and make my chocolate coffee cupcakes.
 Why not incorporate everyone’s favorite morning drink with everyone’s favorite sweet treat?
-These cupcakes are basically a match made in heaven.
+That’s exactly what I did with these cupcakes, which are basically a match made in heaven.

 Mother’s day is coming up, which gave me the perfect opportunity to try and create the perfect dessert that all moms are sure to love!
 They’re infused with a freshly-brewed coffee flavor, filled with melted chocolate and topped with a generous amount of chocolate-coffee buttercream frosting.
 I even made it a little bit better by incorporating one of my all-time favorite ingredients ever… coconut oil.
 What’s not to love?
 Be sure to treat your moms this weekend with a nice brunch, lots of flowers, and these delicious chocolate coffee cupcakes!

 As you can see here, I used the back of one of my Wilton piping tips to “core” the cake.
 Then, it’s as simple as filling it with a super simple chocolate filling and covering the hole with frosting.
 You could easily use a knife to core the cupcake, but a piping tip is the perfect size.

 When you cut into the cupcake, the filling comes oozing out in a waterfall of chocolatey goodness!